-An environmental monitoring schedule will be put in place for the operations and the underground domain.
+An environmental monitoring schedule will be put in place for the operations.

 The monitoring program comprises:

 - Air quality monitoring; - Noise and vibration monitoring; - Water monitoring (e.g. surface water, groundwater and discharge water) correlated to an acid rock and mine drainage investigations and monitoring; - Biodiversity monitoring (e.g. fauna, vegetation); - Meteorological monitoring (e.g. rainfall and evaporation); and - Stakeholder and community engagement.